top of page

 All the activities carried out at the Festival, including storytelling, workshops, shows and exhibitions, aim to present the history, the music and dances of the Tarantella and the Pizzica as a source of knowledge, values and identity, a generational bridge and element of connection between ancient cultures like the Greek and the Italian ones.

-During the Festival, three sets of artistic activities will be performed:
+During the Festival, two sets of artistic activities will be performed:

 Image by Laura Nyhuis